THE THIRD ANNUAL VOICE MAGAZINE WRITING CONTEST!

 The Voice reserves the right to add additional, secondary prizes.

 The Voice is not responsible for lost emails.
 The Voice editor will confirm receipt of all entries by email.
-Follow up if you do not receive a reply.
+Please follow up if you do not receive a reply in two business days.

 All entrants agree to allow their name and city of residence to be printed, along with their submission, should it be selected as a winning entry.
 No further remuneration – beyond the contest prize – will be paid to the contest winner when their entry is printed.